The Story Of The Urethane Skateboard Wheel

 He decided to join up with Bahne Skateboards and started working on new wheels.

-The Bahne/Cadillac partnership was responsible for some of the most memorable skateboard promotion the world has ever seen.
 Bill Bahne designed special ramps that were awesome in size.
-Imagine a ramp made from wood, 150 feet long, 15 feet high, and 30 feet in width.
+Imagine a ramp made from wood, 150 feet long, 15 feet high, and 30 feet wide.
 Bahne’s ramp first appeared at the Del Mar Championships in the spring of 1975.

 As Frank recalls, “We put all our money into advertising”

-There is no question that Bill Bahne’s and Frank Nasworthy’s fervent promotion of skateboarding in the early to mid-1970s was a major factor in its resurgence.
-However, the companies’ profits were being eaten up by the tremendous amount of promotion.
+There is no question that Bill Bahne’s and Frank Nasworthy’s relentless promotion of skateboarding in the 70s was a significant factor in its resurgence.

 The Rise Of Precision Bearings

 Frank also realized they were reaching a critical point on the manufacturing side of their business.
-Skateboarders desired a soft wheel but found the bearing racers would pop out if it was too soft.
+Skateboarders desired a soft wheel but found the bearing racers would pop out if it were too soft.

 Conversely, if a wheel held the bearing racers in place, it was usually too hard and wouldn’t provide enough traction.
 The decision was made to mold a polycarbonate hub to the wheel to ensure the racers would not pop out.